-This course will help to further prepare students for a better understanding of lifetime physical fitness.
-During this course, students will be engaged in team sports, dual sports, stretching, and other cardio activities with a concentrated emphasis on weight training.

-The academic portion of the course will improve the student's knowledge in areas such as biomechanics and fitness terminology.
-Students will be given fitness and written exams periodically to assess the understanding of level of fitness.
+Grade Level: 12 This course will help to further prepare students for a better understanding of lifetime physical Course #: 3563C fitness.
+During this course, students will be engaged in team sports, dual sports, stretching, Length: Full Year and other cardio activities with a concentrated emphasis on weight training.
+Credit(s): Two The academic portion of the course will improve the student's knowledge in areas such as Diploma: Core 40, biomechanics and fitness terminology.
+Students will be given fitness and written exams Academic Honors, Technical periodically to assess the understanding of level of fitness.
+Honors Prerequisite: Elective Physical Education: Conditioning and Weight Training at II